Rajesh2723/geeksforgeeks/README.md

-# These are the codes which i solved in geeksforgeeks
+# These are the codes which is solved in geeksforgeeks